Bayakala/FunDA/README.md

 ```
 ##### aggregation
-for stream style processing, many times we need to aggregate over rows. user-aggregate-task is designed to fit in.
-An user-aggregate-task has the followin signature:
+In stream style processing, many times we need to aggregate over rows, this is where **user-aggregate-task** is designed to fit in.
+An **user-aggregate-task** has the following signature:
 ```
  type FDAAggrTask[AGGR,ROW] = (AGGR,ROW) => (AGGR,Option[List[ROW]])
 ```
-AGGR is a user-defined type to represent state of aggregation.
-As from the above type signature, this is a typical functional style function with input state and output new state.
-The following is an example of user-aggregate-task:
+*AGGR* could be any user defined type to represent the state of aggregation.
+From the above type signature, we can see it is a typical functional style function represented by input a state and output new state.
+The following is an example of **user-aggregate-task**:

 ```
 //define a structure to represent aggregator type